santanu-dey/ecs-three-tier-architecture/cloud-formation/readme.md

 #TODO

+* what exact access are required by the CLI user profile?
 * add tags to resources
-* use web-app image for the moment in tasks
+* add caching
+*